JoviMetzger/42Project-CPP_Modules/README.md

   <summary>Module 00</summary>
 <br>
 <br>
+## Module 00
 These exercises provide a range of practical skills and knowledge for working with C++ and building more complex programs, from basic string manipulation to object-oriented programming and debugging.

-### Exercise 00 - Megaphone
+### 🔶 Exercise 00 - Megaphone
 This exercise is about string manipulation and basic C++ program structure. <br>
 **You'll learn or practice:**
 1. Command-line argument handling in C++.
 2. Converting strings to uppercase.
 3. Creating a simple C++ program structure with Makefile.

-### Exercise 01 - My Awesome PhoneBook
+### 🔸 Exercise 01 - My Awesome PhoneBook
 This exercise focuses on creating a simple phonebook program in C++ and using classes.<br>
 **You'll learn or practice:**
 1. Object-oriented programming (OOP) concepts, including class design and encapsulation.
-2. Working with arrays of objects in C++.
-3. Input and output in C++, including formatting output.
+2. Input and output in C++, including formatting output.
-4. Command-line interaction and implementing basic command parsing.
+3. Command-line interaction and implementing basic command parsing.
-5. Memory management without dynamic allocation.
+4. Memory management without dynamic allocation.

 ### Exercise 02 - The Job Of Your Dreams
 In this exercise, you are tasked with recreating a missing source file based on provided header files and a log file. <br>